Behavioral segmentation is the process of grouping customers according to their behavior when making purchasing decisions.

 The main objective of behavioral segmentation is to understand the needs and desires of customers by offering something unique based on their behavior when purchasing a product or service.
 It also allows companies to market customized products specifically to potential consumers.

-Find your niche market with the help of online surveys.
+Find your niche market segmentation with the help of online surveys.
 At QuestionPro, we can help you find the right audience for your products and services.
 Use our online chat to connect with our support representative and learn how to create online surveys in under 5 mins!